taylorthorsen/kickstarter-analysis/Kickstarter Analysis_Readme.md

 - What are some limitations of this dataset?

-1. We had campaigns with no backers which gave us an error message when canculating average donations.
+1. We had campaigns with no backers which gave us an error message when calculating average donations.

 - What are some other possible tables and/or graphs that we could create?